Configuring AWS Devices

 • A security group allowing to or from an IPv4 or IPv6 address.

 • For a rule allowing inbound traffic, the source can be one or more security group objects in the same AWS VPC, an IPv4 or IPv6 CIDR block, or a single IPv4 or IPv6 address.
-Inbound rules can only have one security group object as the destination.
+Inbound rules can have only one security group object as the destination.

 • For a rule allowing outbound traffic, the destination can be one or more security group objects in the same AWS VPC, a prefix list ID, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address.
-Outbound rules can only have one security group object as the source.
+Outbound rules can have only one security group object as the source.

 • Security Cloud Control translates rules that contain multiple entities, such as more than one port or subnet, into separate rules before deploying them to an AWS VPC.